 So rely on yourself.

 It's critical that you set about making your life how you want it.
 If you want a better, happier, more fulfilled life, it is up to you to get it.
 It's not up to me to give you that life.
-Or the president, or your boss or your parents.
+Or the president, or your boss or your parents or even your wife.

 You have to grow up and see the world how it is